The Product Regulation and Liability Review: Japan

 The exemptions provided for in (b) above are as follows:

-Courts may decide not to examine documentary evidence if they deem it to be unnecessary, and courts meticulously scrutinise the necessity for issuing a DPO.
+Courts may decide not to examine documentary evidence if they deem it to be unnecessary,43 and courts meticulously scrutinise the necessity of issuing a DPO.
 If the court finds that the fact that the party is seeking to establish through a DPO is unnecessary for resolution of the dispute, the court will decline to issue the DPO.
 Japanese evidence law on civil cases does not have strict rules on admissibility of evidence.
 Therefore, in contrast with procedures in the United States, the court may admit evidence even if there is a danger that the evidence in question is unfairly prejudicial, confusing or misleading to the judges.
-Thus, whether a judge orders a DPO regarding 'other similar incidents' of a product defect, for example, depends on the judge's interpretation of the 'necessity' of such evidence to deciding the issues in the current case.
+Thus, whether a judge orders a DPO regarding 'other similar incidents' of a product defect, for example, depends on the judge's interpretation of the 'necessity' of the evidence for deciding the issues in the current case.

-Before a lawsuit is instituted, or while the lawsuit is pending, a party may inquire of the opponent to request information regarding matters necessary for preparing allegations or proof.
-This system is analogous to the US interrogatory system, but in practice this process is not frequently used in Japan.
+Before a lawsuit is instituted, or while the lawsuit is pending, a party may inquire of the opponent to request information regarding matters necessary for preparing allegations or proof.44 This system is analogous to the US interrogatory system, but in practice this process is not frequently used in Japan.

 No system for taking the depositions of parties, witnesses or experts exists in Japan.